 A FANTASTIC HOST WILL EVALUATE AND ADJUST STRATEGY AS NEEDED.

 No plan is perfect.
 You will discover things you had not considered.
 Be flexible and communicate the changes in advance when possible.

-Can you create a plan for when you invite someone over, or for the unexpected guest who won’t take no for an answer?
+Can you create a plan for when you invite someone over or for the unexpected guest who won’t take no for an answer?

 Having a clear, simple, and efficiently executed plan in place can allow you to relax and enjoy your interactions with others.
 It can place others at ease in your presence.
-It can allow you to be a fantastic host that others will want to emulate.
+It can let you be a fantastic host that others will want to emulate.
 It can even help you survive the uninvited guest.

 If you liked this article, please signup for the LoveIsBroken4u Newsletter.
 This newsletter is for those who feel broken by trauma, shame, and mental illness and the caregivers who serve them.

 My mission is to help individuals and churches become safe havens for the broken.